marcellomontemagno/react-ufo/README.md

 - you might want to abort pending requests in certain conditions
 - you might have to handle race conditions

-At a first sight these problem seems no big deal but things get out of control quite easily.
+At a first sight these problems seem no big deal but things get out of control quite easily.

 Taking advantage of react hooks `react-ufo` helps you dealing with all this complexity.